ergebnis/twig-front-matter/README.md

 ### Loading Twig templates with the `FrontMatterLoader`

-This package ships with a [`FrontMatterLoader`](/src/FrontMatterLoader.php) that you can use to load Twig templates with YAML front-matter.
+This project ships with a [`FrontMatterLoader`](/src/FrontMatterLoader.php) that you can use to load Twig templates with YAML front-matter.

 The `FrontMatterLoader`